These competing questions bookend the following statement I borrowed from a social media group that was a preface to some questions about evangelism:

 The truth is that many Christians have difficulty with the thought of doing evangelism.
 Many people in our culture today think that forcing one’s views on others is morally wrong, yet evangelism has long been something expected of Christians, especially in evangelical churches.

 Before diving in, I need to make the point that we all have freedom of speech in a free country.
-Exercising that freedom is no more forcing one’s self on others than expressing the belief that forcing one’s views on others is morally wrong.
-We have equal rights to speak and equal rights to reject what others are saying.
+Exercising that freedom is no more forcing one’s views on others than expressing the belief that forcing one’s views on others is morally wrong.
+We have equal rights to speak and equal rights to reject what others say.

 With that said, I feel fortunate not to have grown up in a church tradition that is “aggressive” about evangelism and “forces” people to evangelize or risk hellfire and brimstone.
 Not that anyone is “forced” to do anything.
 We all have a choice in the matter.

 More importantly, though, God doesn’t work that way.
 In fact, I maintain that such an attitude is exactly contrary to the will of God.
-Further, no one can be forced into the kingdom of God.
-Not even Jesus forced people to be saved:
+No one can be forced into the kingdom of God.
+People do not enter the kingdom of god kicking and screaming.

 “The true light, which gives light to everyone, was coming into the world.
 He was in the world, and the world was made through him, yet the world did not know him.
 He came to his own, and his own people did not receive him.
 But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.”
 (John 1:9-13)

-God became man, and He appeared to “His own people” – the ones with whom He established a close relationship characterized by great demonstrations of power in their favor – and they didn’t even recognize Him.
+God became man, and He appeared to “His own people” – the ones with whom He established a close relationship characterized by great demonstrations of power in their favor for many years prior to the incarnation – and they didn’t even recognize Him.
 What did he do?

 People become children of God not by not by blood: not by being born into the right family line.
 People become children of God not by the will of the flesh: not by their own desire or wishing that it were so.
 People become children not by the will of man: not by decree, or force, or proclamation.